meow-noisy/comment-frame-generator/README.md

 # Comment Frame Generator README
+This is an extention for Python.
 Generating a comment frame for decorating  an inline comment.
 Its frame's length follows the comment's length.

 ![Comment Frame Generator](images/demo.gif)